djeang/parent-chaining/readme.md

 achieve tree instantiation/modification with *tree-looking-like* code.

 The example shown here is implemented in Java, but it can apply to any statically typed language featuring generics.
-Complete code is available [here](src/com/github/djeang/parentchaining).
+Full code is available [here](src/com/github/djeang/parentchaining).

 ## Example